Frequently Asked Questions

 We create solutions to build a stronger Siouxland.
 We focus on improving education, strengthening financial stability, and making our community healthier.
 But we don't do it alone.
 We fund 31 programs with community partners who are engaged with us to advocate community-led solutions.

-Our dedicated community volunteers make funding decisions based on continuous evaluation of programs and services using data driven results to assure that impact is being made toward community goals outlined on our Agenda for Change.
+Our dedicated community volunteers make funding decisions based on continuous evaluation of programs and services using data driven results to assure that impact is being made toward community goals.

 Yes we do, and you can find it here.